VillageR88/cwrap-framework/README.md

 CLog - 22.01.2025:
 I have added an option to install CWrap with TypeScript support.
 This enhancement allows developers to leverage TypeScript's static typing and other features, providing a more robust development experience.

+CLog - 25.01.2025:
+I have added an option to install CWrap with Webpack support.
+This addition allows developers to take advantage of Webpack's powerful module bundling capabilities, making the development process more efficient and organized.